 Contamination, Water.
 A concentration of any radioactive or toxic material which is a product, by-product, or otherwise associated with any exploration levels established by the Federal Safe Drinking Water Act and regulations promulgated thereunder.

 Contingency Plans.
 Detailed plans for control, containment, recovery and clean-up of hazardous materials released during floods, fires, equipment failures, leaks and spills.

-Contractor Shops and Yards.
-Those facilities to include structures and land areas where the indoor or outdoor storage of equipment and supplies used for various types of construction are stored.
-Examples of equipment and supplies include but are not limited to the following – road construction, building construction, gravel operations, and general contracting services.

-Convenience Store.
-Any retail establishment offering for sale pre-packaged food products, household items, and other goods commonly associated with the same, at which a customer typically purchases only a few items during a short visit.